Effective Date: 7-2-21

 Section 4 covers the Alternative Care Program.
 This program pertains to working with families whose children are in the custody of the State of Missouri.
 This work is complex and can be highly variable from situation to situation.
-Family Practitioners are expected to be familiar with and trained in the entire Children’s Division practice model that includes Signs of Safety, Team Decision Making, Trauma Informed Practice, the Five Domains of Well-Being, and Transformational Coaching.
+Children’s Division case managers are expected to be familiar with and trained in the entire Children’s Division practice model that includes Signs of Safety, Team Decision Making, Trauma Informed Practice, and the Domains of Well-Being.
 See Section 1 for information regarding the practice model.

 Although no two family situations are the same, a brief discussion of the timelines and flow of an Alternative Care case is below.
 This is meant to show the overall progression, not stages that must occur in this sequence.
 Much of this practice is based on the federal law titled the Adoptions and Safe Family Act (ASFA).

-Removal – typically, a child is removed from the home and then the case is assigned to a Family Practitioner that will work with the family and child throughout the duration of CDs involvement.
+Removal – typically, a child is removed from the home and then the case is assigned to a case manager that will work with the family and child throughout the duration of CDs involvement.
 This workflow is determined at the Circuit level by local protocols.
-In some areas of the state a Team Decision Making (TDM) meeting will have occurred prior to this point.

-72-hour Family Support Team Meeting/TDM – this is the initial meeting of the Family Support Team (FST).
-In some cases this meeting can be combined with a TDM meeting.
+72-hour Family Support Team Meeting – this is the initial meeting of the Family Support Team (FST).

 Protective Custody Hearing – in most circuits, this hearing is the first hearing held to determine if there is enough evidence that the child remains unsafe and cannot return to the home.

-Family Assessment – during the first 30 days of a case, the Family Practitioner meets often with the family and child to learn about them and assess their strengths and needs.
-This is an important stage to partner with families and learn from them by asking the right questions using the Signs of Safety approach.
+Family Assessment – during the first 30 days of a case, the Children’s Service Worker meets often with the family and child to learn about them and assess their strengths and needs by using the Initial Family Assessment to develop the Social Service Plan.
+This is an important stage to partner with families and learn from them by asking the right questions.
 This assessment is ongoing and occurs throughout the family’s entire work with the Children’s Division.

 30-day FST – at this meeting, case plans and goals are agreed upon by the team members.
 Assessments and information is shared with the team.
 Concurrent planning also begins at this time.